 Getting consumer demand right is do or die.
 As one portfolio manager told the Wall Street Journal, “You are much more vulnerable today if you don’t have the right product at the right price because I can search the world for the right product.”

-Channel-Specific Trends Can Make or Break Clothing Inventory Management
+Channel-Specific Trends Can Make or Break Apparel Inventory Management

 When retailers think of micro-segmentation, they often think about breaking down items based on their specific attributes like their style, material, color, or size.
 But there’s also another useful segmentation strategy that can help apparel retailers with their inventory management: channel segmentation.